When shopping for a new rug for your home, price is a huge consideration.

-Once you’ve decided to purchase high-quality, one-of-a-kind, hand knotted oriental rugs, you’ll find varying prices among the types and styles of oriental rugs.
+Once you’ve decided to purchase a high-quality, one-of-a-kind, hand knotted Persian rug, you’ll find varying prices among the types and styles of Persian rugs and oriental rugs alike.
 Again, this is mostly a result in differences in quality – with some price marks also reflecting the costs of shipping, production, and/or current fashion styles.

-How Do Sellers Determine the Price of an Oriental Rug?
+How Do Sellers Determine the Price of an Oriental Rug Compared to a Persian Rug?

-The main factors that determine oriental rugs prices are their knot count and size.
-A rug’s knot count is the number of knots woven into it per square inch.
+The main factors that determine hand knotted rug prices are their knot count and size.
+A rug’s knot count, or knots per square inch (KPI), is the number of knots woven into it per square inch.
 Most oriental rugs range from 7/7 knot count all the way to 16/16 — with 9/9 being a popular average.

 The higher a rug’s knot count, the more plush and soft its texture is — making it higher in quality.
 Furthermore, the higher a rug’s knot count, the more time and materials it requires to make.